 - List of contacts that did not click a link

-To access these reports, click "Reports" located on the top navigation menu.
+To access these reports, click "Reports" located on the left side navigation menu.